portworx/px-docs/portworx-on-packet.md

 * Digital Ocean
 * Rackspace

+**NB:** For quick/easy deployment of Portworx on Packet.net, please refer to the [Terraporx Repo](https://github.com/portworx/terraporx/tree/master/packet) of Terraform deployment scripts.

 ### Step 1: Provision Server
 When chosing an instance, verify that you meet the [minimum requirements](get-started-px-enterprise.html#step-1-verify-requirements)